 A lot of times when you're younger you will take whatever your parents talk about and whoever your parents are politically, and their ideas kind of imprint on you.
 And whether you understand those policies or those kind of ideas or not, you usually follow after your parents.

 As I’ve gotten older, I’ve come to see my family as regular people.
 Not these all knowing, all seeing, perfect beings but as regular people who have their faults and make mistakes.
 Sometimes don't like my family, but that's okay because at the end of the day, I love them.

-Madrid Joy is a graduate of Stivers School for the Arts.
+Madrid Joy is a student at Stivers School for the Arts.
 Special thanks Leslie Rogers and Eva Maksutis of the Creative Writing Magnet.
 Learn more at the school's website: http://www.stivers.org/ Support for Dayton Youth Radio comes from the Virginia W. Kettering Foundation and the Ohio Arts Council.